santimacho/HumanActivityRecognitionUsingSmartphones/README.md

                       \X_train.txt
                       \y_train.txt
 ```
+Please, unzip the data and copy: actitivity_labels.txt, features.txt, subject_test.txt, X_test.txt, y_test.txt, subject_train.txt, X_train.txt and y_train.txt to the working directory.

-The script needs to use the plyr and reshape2 R packages, please install if are not already available.
+The uses the plyr and reshape2 R packages, please install if are not already available.

 Read the script result file ("tidydf_wide.txt") with: